engineyard/ey-docs/pages/aws-reboot-faqs.md

 your database prior to your scheduled instance reboot.
 To learn more about shutting down your database properly during this reboot, **[[click here|aws-reboot-database]]**.

+## There is upgrade available to my environment, should I upgrade first?

+No, we would recommend you wait to update your environment until the reboot maintenance is over.
+We also recommend not doing any further changes to your environment or application until the reboot maintenance is over.